-Bill Best is currently a consultant to OnMarket Bookbuilds and Liverpool Partners.
+Bill Best is currently a consultant to Lane 9 Capital Advisors.
 Bill has 30 years of investment banking and stockbroking experience and was for many years an executive director, Macquarie Capital Advisors.
 Bill is also Chairman of Inala, a Rudolf Steiner Organisation supporting individuals with disabilities, and LifeHealthcare, an ASX listed specialist distributor of high-end medical devices.
 Bill has LLB, B.Comm and M.Comm degrees.
 He is also a Director of the Australian Chamber Orchestra Pty Limited.
-Director since 10 December 2010.